Let me see if I can convince you that it’s not…

 - Seek out supplements of the highest quality.
 That means they have been manufactured in accordance with good manufacturing practices (GMP) and the ingredients are fresh and unadulterated.
-A recent study identified that 40% of fish oil on our retail shelves is oxidised (which basically means it’s rancid…yuk!) and that can do you more harm than good.
+A recent study identified that 40% of fish oil supplements on our retail shelves are oxidised (which basically means they are rancid…yuk!) and that can do you more harm than good.

 - Be confident of the diagnosis.
 Don’t guess or assume a diagnosis just because your symptoms are similar to something you’ve read on the internet.

 BUT when we live in a world of DIFM why would you DIY your most valuable asset?